Last Places organizes trips to Equatorial Guinea throughout the year

 Equatorial Guinea is a country marked by 3 stages; the African, with Bantu invasions, tribal wars and an artistic explosion.
 The Spanish, with the social, cultural and economic shock of the process, and the oil boom from the 2000s.

-Spain had a colony in Black Africa; the territories of Fernando Poo (Bioko Island), bought from the Portuguese and the Muni River, on the mainland, a square of virgin forest inhabited by the cannibal tribe of the Fangs.
+Spain had a colony in Black Africa; the territories of Fernando Poo (Bioko Island), bought from the Portuguese, and the Muni River, on the mainland, a square of virgin forest inhabited by the cannibal tribe of the Fangs.
 Every territory colonized by another culture produces new and unique realities.

-Equatorial Guinea is a Last Place due to its international isolation, cultural and social rarity, the particular heritage of Spanish colonization (the only Spanish-speaking country in Black Africa) of part of the country and the grotesque money that now seems to be running out.
+Equatorial Guinea is a Last Place due to its international isolation, cultural and social rarity, the particular heritage of Spanish colonization (the only Spanish-speaking country in Black Africa) of part of the country and the wealth that now seems to be running out.
 It is the least visited country in Africa and one of the countries with the greatest diversity of flora and fauna in relation to its size.

 Last Places proposes very complete trips to Equatorial Guinea combining coexistence with the last ethnic groups that still keep their culture alive in the interior of the country, with excursions through virgin nature (Isla de Bioko and Isla de Corisco) and visits to colonial architecture (Malabo) and unique buildings (Church of Batete).
 In Last Places we are interested in delving into the Spanish colonial heritage in a pure archaeological style and we immerse ourselves in pre-colonial Guinea, witnessing syncretic rituals of Bwiti and analyzing what remains of the Bubi Kingdom of Moka and the fang facial tattoos of Ebebiyín.